MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex7_Investigate.md

 4. In the Search bar of the Azure portal, type *Sentinel*, then select **Azure Sentinel**.

-5. Select your Azure Sentinel Workspace.
+5. Select your Azure Sentinel Workspace you created earlier.

 6. Select the **Incidents** page.